mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Practicing querySelector by playing around in a dummy page.

 **Thoughts** I don't know when and where it will make sense to use querySelector in a real world scenairos.
 From what I understood, it's basically a faster version of getElementByClassName and getElementById which consumes a lot of time writing when you can use querySelector instead.
 It's one of the reason why Jquery was created.

+### Day 53: Aug 5, 2019

+**Today's Progress**: More practice of querySelector in a dummy page.

+**Thoughts** Got no work today, so I was able to code at my usual time.
+Still trying to get hang on how querySelector works and need more time to fully understand it.